aBacIdEe/StyleGAN-CLIP/README.md

-Initial Commit

-Implementing CLIP first

-Implementing GAN second
+CLIP Implementation on custom dataset